code-with-amitk/Code-examples/System-Design/scalable/yelp_proximity_server/README.md

 - longitude: Geographic coordinate specifying east–west position of a point on the Earth's surface.
   - (lattitude, longitude): precise location of features on the surface of the Earth.

+### 5B.
+DATA PARTIONING
+#### 5B1.
+SHARDING BASED ON REGION
+  - Storing all places having particular zip code on set of servers.
+  - Over time, some regions can end up storing a lot of places compared to others
+#### 5B1.
+SHARDING BASED ON LOCATION ID
+  - Using locationID to hash function.
+ServerID is generated.
+Data will be stored here.